msdejor/MS-DeJOR/README.md

 This is the PyTorch implementation for our paper **MS-DeJoR: A Hybrid Approach for Webly-supervised Fine-Grained Visual Classification**

 ## Network Architecture
-The architecture of our proposed MS-DeJoC model is as follows
+The architecture of our proposed approach is as follows
 <img src="architecture.png" width="100%" />